TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 #.
 A loose check is making only a relaxed check over a very large range of possible values.
 #.
 A tight check requires the exact fitting of the value.

-If you want to implement a loose variable validation, then validator options might come in handy.
+If you want to implement a loose form value validation, then validator options might come in handy.
 Extbase ships with a :php:`StringLength` validator, which offers the options `minimum` and `maximum`, that let you define the string length the validator should use to check against the incoming